benawad/dogehouse/README.md

 | dinner      | Puppeteer shenanigans |
 | baklava     | Electron Wrapper      |

-## Setting up

-### With Docker

-1. Make sure Docker and Docker Compose is installed on your system.
-For macOS and Windows 10 Home/Pro users, Docker Desktop is fine.
-2. Clone the repository, the vhnage working directory with `cd dogehouse`.
-3. Copy `docker-compose.example.yml` into `docker-compose.yml` and edit environment variables for the backend server, such as GitHub OAuth app ID and secret, and Sentry DSN (only needed in production).
-4. Run `sudo docker-compose up` to make the server alive.
-5. Duplicate `kofta/.env.example` into `kofta/.env.production.local` and replace the value of the variable `REACT_APP_API_BASE_URL` pointing into your publicly-accessible Dogehouse API server.
-6. To deploy the frontend files in `kofta` directory, run `npm i` followed by `bash ./deploy.sh` to deploy to Netlify.
-Othetwise, run `npm start` to run the development server.

 ## Contributions

 DogeHouse is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.